MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/operations-guide.md

 - the BitLocker drive encryption tools
 - Control Panel

-The BitLocker drive encryption tools and BitLocker PowerShell module can be used to perform any tasks that can be accomplished through the BitLocker control panel.
+The BitLocker drive encryption tools and BitLocker PowerShell module can be used to perform any tasks that can be accomplished through the BitLockerControl Panel.
 They are appropriate to use for automated deployments and other scripting scenarios.\
 The BitLocker Control Panel applet allows users to perform basic tasks such as turning on BitLocker on a drive and specifying unlock methods and authentication methods.
 The BitLocker Control Panel applet is appropriate to use for basic BitLocker tasks.

 This article describes the BitLocker management tools and how to use them, providing practical examples.